mroughan/aleph-zero-heroes/content/about.md

 mathematics: [aleph zero](https://en.wikipedia.org/wiki/Aleph_number) is (mathematically speaking) the cardinality of the set of natural numbers, which is a pretty mathsy way of saying "infinity".
-So the name, aleph-zero-heros, loosely translates as *infinity*.
-And the blog is going to be focused on superhero narratives, hence the title --- read it as **infinite heros**.
+So the name, aleph-zero-heros, loosely translates as *infinite heroes*.

+The blog is going to be focused on superhero narratives, hence the title, but it is broader than just that.
+We're going to look at large-scale hybrid narratives.
 A hybrid narrative (to me) is a story (fiction or non-fiction) that involves multiple forms of media.
 We can get an idea by considering simple examples of old-school hybrids

  + picture books and graphic novels
  + choose your own adventure books, which combine games with prose